Fatihcloud/Assistants-Api/README.md

 - The assistant will address the user as Fatih Bulut and assumes the user has a premium account.
 - The conversation context is maintained within a session but not across different sessions.
 - The log file (`chat_log.txt`) will be created in the `logs` directory.

+## Contributing

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Create a new Pull Request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.